-In 2013 the Arts became a curriculum entitlement for all Australians.
 The Education Kit can be used by teachers to explore with their students the interrelated strands of Making and Responding in the Australian Curriculum - The Arts, as well as intended learning outcomes within the Queensland Senior Secondary Art Syllabus including Visual Art and Visual Arts in Practice.
 Teachers are encouraged to contextualise this resource to their particular learning and teaching context.

-The Education Kit includes the work of seven contemporary women artists who have engaged with the themes of ritual in their practice and the dynamics of transformation and empowerment.
-The topic of ritual associated with country is also very important to Aboriginal and Torres Strait Islander artists.
+The Education Kit includes the work of artists who have engaged with the themes of landscape and memory from a range of diverse perspectives.
+The topic of country is also very important to Aboriginal and Torres Strait Islander artists.
 When exploring artworks that deal with culturally situated knowledge, stories and complexities, teachers should not do this in isolation.
 Wherever possible, and for authentic learning experiences, it is best practice to collaborate with people from the communities within the culture your students are learning about.
 In addition to this, and when collaboration cannot be achieved face to face or virtually, it is important for teachers to familiarise themselves with the protocols of the culture they are learning about.